Morphonodepredictivemodel/morphonode/README.md

 ``` r
 mpm <- us.predict(x)
 ```
-The results should look like the following:
+The output message should look like the following:
 ```
        Morphonode Predictive Model output
 # ------------------------------------------------------------------------------------------- #